Higher genus reduced Gromov--Witten invariants via desingularizations of sheaves: Desingularization and diagonalization on stacks

 \subsection{Construction of \texorpdfstring{$\Bl_{\ffF}\ffP$}{Lg} and \texorpdfstring{$\blHL_{\ffF}\ffP$}{Lg}}

-So far, we have only constructed $\Bl_{\ccF}X$ and $\blHL_{\ccF}X$ for an affine (Noetherian, integral) scheme X. In this section we generalize these constructions over a stack $\ffP$ which we assume admits a presentation by an affine groupoid scheme, that is, it can be presented by a groupoid $[U_1\rightrightarrows U_0]$ with $U_0, U_1$ affine schemes.
-In particular, this holds if $\ffP$ is a Noetherian algebraic stack with affine stabilizers.
+So far, we have only constructed $\Bl_{\ccF}X$ and $\blHL_{\ccF}X$ for an affine (Noetherian, integral) scheme X. In this section we generalize these constructions over a stack $\ffP$ {which we assume admits a presentation by affine integral groupoid schemes, that is, it can be presented by a groupoid} $[U_1\rightrightarrows U_0]$ with $U_0, U_1$ affine integral schemes.
+In particular, this holds if $\ffP$ is a normal Noetherian integral algebraic stack with affine stabilizers.

 It is possible to obtain similar constructions for more general $\ffP$ (locally Noetherian, no restriction on the stabilizers), but it requires a two-step process of first generalizing the construction to algebraic spaces and then to stacks.